MicrosoftDocs/dynamics-365-ai/ai-docs/sales/analyze-deals-flow-between-snapshots.md

    - The top node of the stack is always Won, if any won opportunities exist in the snapshot.
    - The bottom node of the stack is always Lost, if any lost opportunities exist in the snapshot.
    - The other nodes are displayed in the order that is defined in the layout selection within the forecast configuration.
    - New opportunities that are present in the end date snapshot and not available in the start date snapshot are classified as a **New deals** category under the start date snapshot column stack.
-     The opportunities that are added to the end date snapshot due to ownership change (within the forecast) or date change (within the forecast) are not part of this category but rather part of other categories known as [**Pulled in**](#pulled-in) and [**Pushed out**](#pushed-out).
+Opportunities that are added to the end date snapshot due to ownership change (within the forecast) or date change (within the forecast) are not part of this category but rather part of other categories known as [**Pulled in**](#pulled-in) and [**Pushed out**](#pushed-out).
      - <a name="pulled-in"></a>The opportunities that are added to the end date snapshot due to ownership change (within the forecast) or date change (within the forecast) are classified under the **Pulled in** category under the bottom of the start date snapshot.
      - <a name="pushed-out"></a>The opportunities that are added to the start date snapshot due to ownership change (within the forecast) or date change (within the forecast) are classified under the **Pushed out** category under the bottom of the end date snapshot.
       Let's look at the following examples: